 Hekia and her husband live in Wellington and have two daughters.

-In the same time period, the number of degree programs offered grew from six to more than 100.
-Focused on driving quality and access simultaneously, Regier helped the university develop novel partnerships with leading education technology companies including Pearson, Knewton, and edX.
-Today, online programs at ASU utilize more than 150 technologies and the university is a co-convener of the ASU GSV Education Innovation Summit, the largest and most recognized convening of education technology entrepreneurs, investors, and users in the world.
+Today, online programs at ASU utilize more than 200 technologies, and the university is a co-convener of the ASU+GSV Education Innovation Summit, the largest and most recognized assembly of education technology entrepreneurs, investors, and users in the world.

 Fernando M. Reimers